Lagos State University College of Medicine

 The College of Medicine of the Lagos State University popularly known as LASUCOM is one of the top College of Medicine in Nigeria.

-The college is located within the structure of the Lagos State University Teaching Hospital.
+The College is located within the structure of the Lagos State University Teaching Hospital, in Ikeja the Lagos State Capital.

 It was established in 1999 under the administration of Col.Mohammed Buba Marwa who donated the building known as Ayinke House to the School.